emberjs/rfcs/text/0813-template-layering.md

 adopt the `<template>` feature, which means they cannot take advantage of the numerous benefits unlocked by the feature, such as the strict mode opt-in.

-Also, if an addon chose to only provide its template constructs exclusively via importable modules (as opposed to merging into "App Javascript"), then there is no easy way to access these template constructs from those environments.
+Also, if an addon chose to only provide template constructs (e.g. helpers and components) exclusively via importable modules (as opposed to merging them into "App Javascript"), then there will be no easy way to access these template constructs from those environments.

-It is not technically impossible to accomplish the same goals in standard JavaScript environments.
+It is not technically impossible to accomplish these same goals in standard JavaScript environments.
 After all, the `<template>` feature is specified using primitives that already exist.
 Users in standard JavaScript environments can just use those primitives directly.